 What an incredible week.

 The cruise (MV Antarctic Dream) was quite luxurious, the staff amazing and enthusiastic, the food all three course meals, and the other passengers (some 60 or 70 of us) nearly all very well seasoned travelers.
 Though this wouldn’t have been the case with the last set of passengers the cruise had, I was the youngest in this group (the last group had two under-20s), but the demographics were quite widespread.
-Probably the strangest thing is that I met a Chinese father and daughter from Vancouver (Peter and Carla).
+Probably the strangest thing is that I met a Chinese father and daughter from Vancouver, Peter and Carla.
 Peter is a frequent customer of my dad’s restaurant, though they’ve never met!
 Small world.
-I ended up sharing a room with Chris fron Shenzhen (who lent me his computer to transfer photos, and alerted me of the virus), so yay for speaking Cantonese!
-(I later got the virus completely rid of thanks to Jules from Melbourne, who lent me her netbook replete with antivirus software.)
+I ended up sharing a room with Chris fron Shenzhen, so yay for speaking Cantonese!

 The first three days of the cruise were all for sailing through the Drake Passage, a notoriously rough journey.
 I took seasickness pills that the staff provided, which pretty much kept me sedated and knocked out for most of it.
 During my waking hours though, people exchanged travel stories.
 Most were several months into an extended trip – Arthur from Israel having bought and driven a motorcycle all the way from California to Argentina, several others doing a more “conventional” backpacking trip from Ecuador or Brazil or Colombia or maybe even some other continent.
 Some were taking career breaks – got laid off, quit their job, took sabbatical – while some were retired.
 It seems that many had bought last minute or didn’t originally intend to come to Antarctica, just like me.
 Only a minority were traveling only for this Antarctic cruise and/or booked in advance.